-5 Department of Botany
+5. Department of Botany

-The Department of Botany conducts courses in all major fields of Botany for undergraduate students registered for BSc General Degree and BSc Honours Degree programmes.
+The Department of Botany conducts courses in all major fields of Botany for undergraduate students registered for BSc General Degree and BSc Honours Degree Programmes.
 In addition to this, research facilities are offered to those students seeking postgraduate qualifications such as MSc, MPhil and PhD Degrees in Botany and related fields.

-The Department has the following infrastructure facilities: two large elementary laboratories to cater up to 130 undergraduate students, two well equipped research laboratories, one taxonomy laboratory with the Departmental herbarium, one well equipped molecular biology laboratory, two green houses, one lecture theater, a seminar room.
+The Department has the following infrastructure facilities: one lecture theater, two large elementary laboratories to cater up to 130 undergraduate students, two well equipped research laboratories, one taxonomy laboratory with the Departmental herbarium, one well equipped molecular biology laboratory, algae culture room, tissue culture laboratory, computer room, three protected houses and a seminar room.